LeonisX/space-trader/README.md

 ## TODO

+* After the message about the lottery, a dialogue with Jarek appears
 * FormMonsterMenuItem, ChestsMenu -> Strings, languages
 * CheatsMenu - add other debug windows
 * MonsterCom - second click - order reverse

-* Jarek doesn't land on Devidia
 * Some optimizations, based on quest status
 * Jarek: on arrested, escapePod - fail quest, or let try again?
 * When fireEvent - filter all non-active quests